rust-tutorials/triangle-from-scratch/book_src/opening_a_window/win32_cleanup.md

 # Win32 Window Cleanup

-During the last article I said that we'd just write all our code into `main.rs`, and then we could sort it into a library later.
+During our introduction to Win32 I said that we'd just write all our code into `main.rs`, and then we could sort it into the library later.

 Well, later is now.

 ## New Files